w530248323/GulpIO-benchmarks/README.md

 When running an experiment, Use the `nocache` command line utility before executing any command.
 This should ensure that the filesystem cache is byassed and that you can run multiple times and still obtain accurate results.
+You can read more about `nocache` here: https://github.com/Feh/nocache

 # Experiments